 The Union is proposing that CPS implement a COVID-19 screening test program that allows students to opt out, and that, on a randomized basis, tests at least 10 percent of the student and staff population every week at every school and CPS worksite.
 This is described in the Testing Recommendations by Level of Community Transmission in the U.S. Centers for Disease Control’s Operational Strategy for K-12 Schools through Phased Prevention.

-also tackles determining when there is widespread COVID-19 infection in an in-person learning environment.
+The CTU proposal also tackles determining when there is widespread COVID-19 infection in an in-person learning environment.
 If more than 25 percent of staff are absent due to COVID-19, individual schools would revert to temporary virtual learning.
 Individual schools would also pause in-person learning when 30 percent or more of elementary school children and more than 25 percent of high school students are out with COVID-19.

 The district’s current contact tracing procedures have been riddled with problems, including delays of a week or more to notify educators and parents of positive cases.
 The Union’s proposal would put contact tracing for students directly into the hands of trusted school personnel, setting up teams of educators at each school who would work part-time to take responsibility for contact tracing.